carrevue/OpenSB/README.md

 ### NGINX config example
 Please note that this example uses `php-fpm`.
-You will have to modify the directories to match your instance's location.
+You will have to modify this to match your instance's location and/or distro.
 ```
 server {
     listen       80;